-The Lightning Imaging Sensor (LIS) is a lightning detection instrument aboard the Tropical Rainfall Measurement Mission (TRMM) satellite (Boccippio et al., 2002; Cecil et al., 2012).
+The LIS is a lightning detection instrument aboard the TRMM satellite (Boccippio et al., 2002; Cecil et al., 2012).
 Measurements have been made since 1998 but the satellite received an orbit boost in 2001 which resulted in a larger field of view and slightly longer sampling duration.
 Lightning is detected by pulses of illumination in the 777.4 nm atomic oxygen multiplet above background levels.
-TRMM is in a low earth orbit, has coverage between $\pm 38^{\circ}$ latitude and views each surface location for \sim 90 s with more time spent viewing the edges of its latitudinal coverage.
+TRMM is in a low earth orbit, has coverage between $\pm 38^{\circ}$ latitude and views each surface location for $\sim 90 \, s$ with more time spent viewing the edges of its latitudinal coverage.
 Over the course of 99 days, LIS samples the full diurnal cycle twice for each location (Cecil et al., 2012).
 Its spatial resolution is approximately 5 km.
-Detection efficiency ranges between 69 % at local noon to 88 % at midnight (Cecil et al., 2012).
-The Optical Transient Detector (OTD) is a similar instrument which is now obsolete but provided a broader latitudinal coverage of \pm 75° until 2000 (Christian et al., 2003).
+Detection efficiency ranges between 69% at local time noon to 88% at midnight (Cecil et al., 2012).
+The Optical Transient Detector (OTD) is a similar instrument which is now obsolete but provided a broader latitudinal coverage of $\pm 75^{\circ}$ until 2000 (Christian et al., 2003).
 OTD is not heavily used in this study but it contributes to the product used to determine the total global flash rate.
-As with all low-orbit satellites, the accuracy of OTD and LIS reduces within the South Atlantic Anomaly (SAA) which reduces the robustness of the evaluation within this region.
+As with all low-orbit satellites, the accuracy of OTD and LIS reduces within the South Atlantic anomaly (SAA) which reduces the robustness of the evaluation within this region.
 This point is elaborated upon in the discussion.

 Several products are produced by the NASA Marshall Space Flight Center lightning team using LIS data which are described fully in Cecil et al. (2012).
-The LIS/OTD low resolution full climatology (LRFC) total flash count is used here to scale all lightning models to the same global annual total.
-The main product, used throughout this paper, is the LIS/OTD low resolution monthly time series (LRMTS).
-The LRMTS provides one flash rate density per month on a 2.5° regular lat-lon grid for every month between May 1995 to present; post-2000 it contains data from the LIS instrument only.
+The LIS-OTD lowresolution full climatology (LRFC) total flash count is used here to scale all lightning models to the same global annual total.
+The main product, used throughout this paper, is the LIS-OTD low-resolution monthly time series (LRMTS).
+The LRMTS provides one flash rate density per month on a 2.5° regular lat-long. grid for every month from May 1995 to present; post-2000 it contains data from the LIS instrument only.